The Crown revisted

 Hallelujah!
 A pub menu full of classics done with a wow.
-Muddy gets stuck in at Heston's award-winning Crown.
+Muddy gets stuck in at Heston's award-winning gastropub The Crown.

-Another day, another brilliant place to eat in Bray (dabs mouth with a napkin*).
+Chocolate box good looks and a cluster of sensational places to eat, Bray is a Berkshire hot spot that would entice the most hardened food critic out of the London – and it’s pretty darn good for those of us who are already in the ‘hood (dabs mouth with a napkin*).
 One of the prettiest riverside villages in Berkshire and it just so happens to have 7, yes SEVEN, Michelin stars twinkling like Orion’s Belt.

 The roux Brothers’ The Waterside Inn and Heston’s Fat Duck are both triple starred and his dining pub The Hind’s Head has one.
 Impressive.
 But back to The Crown – Heston’s multi-award-winning gastropub that recently took its place in the UK’s Top 50 Gastropubs.